isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### What types of websites are suitable for Isomer?

 ##### **Isomer best caters to static websites.
 Characteristics of such websites include:**

-✅ Informational in nature where content is fixed and does not change unless the website owner manually updates it.
+✅ Content shown on the website is fixed and does not change unless the website owner manually updates it.
-✅ Contains unclassified content that are meant for public consumption
+✅ Contains unclassified content that is meant for public consumption.

 **Common use cases include:**
-✅ **Informational websites:** Provide information to the public, such as information about government services, policies, and regulations using text and media such as images. <br>
+✅ **Informational websites:** Provide information to the public, such as information about government services, policies, and regulations using text and media such as images.
-✅ **Campaign websites:** Promote specific initiatives or programs. <br>
+✅ **Campaign websites:** Promote specific initiatives or programs.
 ✅ **Corporate websites:** Provides information on an agency

 Examples include: [towardszerowaste.gov.sg](https://www.towardszerowaste.gov.sg/), boa.gov.sg, switchsg.org

 ##### **Characteristics of websites we do NOT cater for include:**

-❌ User authentification where users are to “log in” to the service <br>
+❌ User authentification where users are to “log in” to the service
-❌ Dynamic content where users can interact with a website to get personalised information <br>
+❌ Dynamic content where users can interact with a website to get personalised information
 ❌ Interactive elements such as calculators or maps (Note that some such services can be embedded onto Isomer websites, such as data.gov.sg) <br>
-❌ Calls to a database to store and retrieve information <br>
+❌ Calls to a database to store and retrieve information
 ❌ Server-side processing???*

-**Common use cases with these chracteristics include:** <br>
+**Common use cases with these chracteristics include:**
-❌ **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments. <br>
+❌ **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments.
 ❌ **E-commerce websites:** Allow users to purchase goods or services online.
-This includes selling products or services, such as park passes or event tickets. <br>
+This includes selling products or services, such as park passes or event tickets.
 ❌ **Data visualization platforms:** Allow users to explore and interact with data in a visual way using maps or charts.

 Examples include: cpf.gov.sg, iras.gov.sg